richardgourley/language-lesson-vocabulary-manager-with-django/README.md

 # Language lesson vocabulary manager with Django
-This is a simple django project that allows a language teacher to create online lessons or homework to study for their students.
+This is a django project made up of 2 models:
-There are two models:

 ## LESSON
 ### Fields: